PotHix/pothix.github.com/content/post/stats-may-2017.md

 one).
 This book is just great for everyone who wants to focus and do the hard work.
 It has everything to do with my new work schedule.
 The [book about Elon Musk](http://amzn.to/2r1nCG0) was a good reading as well, this guy has some great ideas.
-Both books were "read" using audiobooks by [Audible](https://audible.com).

 ### Articles